This page is sponsored by:

 TELEVISION SERIES

-The Beverly Hillbillies, episode Mr. Universe Muscles In, originally aired October 25, 1967.
-Dave Draper is featured as Mr. Universe.
+The Beverly Hillbillies, episode Mr. Universe Muscles In, originally aired October 25, 1967

 The Wild, Wild West, episode The Night of the Watery Death, originally aired November 11, 1966